Navy Federal Digital Investor Review

 Cash Management

-Because Navy Federal is a credit union, it naturally provides plenty of cash-management options.
-Clients can open checking and savings accounts, each with a debit card if desired.
-Other offerings include CDs, credit cards, IRAs based on savings, mortgages, auto loans, and more.
-Funds are covered by the NCUA (National Credit Union Administration) instead of the FDIC.
+Because Navy Federal is a credit union, customers get a long list of cash-management features.
+There are checking and savings accounts, both of which can come with a debit card.
+Other products include CDs, credit cards, IRA savings products, and loans for cars and homes.
+Deposits are protected by the NCUA rather than the FDIC.

 NFCU Investments Fees

-A robo or self-directed account at Navy Federal has a $3.50 monthly cost.
-Certain members can get a $1 reduction.
-The automated plan doesn’t add extra fees.
-Brokerage accounts give free trades on up to 2,000 shares each month, with a one-cent-per-share charge after that.
-Neither the automated program nor the brokerage plan has a balance requirement.
+A robo or self-directed digital account at Navy Federal comes with a $3.50 monthly fee.
+Some members can get a $1 discount.
+The automated program does not charge a separate trading commission on ETF transactions.
+Brokerage accounts have commission-free trading up to 2,000 shares per month, with a per-share charge after that.
+Neither program has a minimum opening balance.

 Margin